-- 2.7 The Licensing Authority considers this objective to mean preventing children from taking part in gambling, as well as restrictions on advertising so that gambling products are not aimed at or are, particularly attractive to children. - 2.8 The Licensing Authority will consider whether specific measures, e.g. supervision of entrances / machines, segregation of areas etc. are required at particular premises with regard to this licensing objective, each case being dealt with on its own merits. - 2.9 In considering applications in respect of premises, the Licensing Authority will pay attention to the proposed location of gambling premises in terms of
+- 2.7 The Licensing Authority considers this objective to mean preventing children from taking part in gambling, as well as restrictions on advertising so that gambling products are not aimed at or are, particularly attractive to children. - 2.8 The Licensing Authority will consider whether specific measures, e.g. supervision of entrances/machines, segregation of areas etc. are required at particular premises with regard to this licensing objective, each case being dealt with on its own merits.

-- this licensing objective.
-The Authority will have regard to any relevant Codes of Practice issued by the Gambling Commission when considering specific premises, such as casinos. - 2.10 The Authority regards the term "vulnerable persons" to apply to people who gamble more than they want to, people who gambling beyond their means and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs.
+- 2.9 In considering applications in respect of premises, the Licensing Authority will pay attention to the proposed location of gambling premises in terms of this licensing objective.
+The Authority will have regard to any relevant Codes of Practice issued by the Gambling Commission when considering specific premises, such as casinos. - 2.10 The Authority does not seek to define 'vulnerable persons', but it does for regulatory purposes assume that their group includes people who gamble more than they want to; people who gamble beyond their means and people who may not be able to make informed or balanced decisions about gambling due to metal health needs, learning disability or substance misuse relating to alcohol or drugs.